-Eligibility: Minimum requirements for specialty certification are established and approved by the Commission on Dietetic Registration.
-Access CDR's website for information about eligibility, instruction booklet, and application for CSSD certification: http://cdrnet.org/certifications/board-certified-specialist-in-sports-dietetics-eligibility-requirements-and-application Eligible candidates must meet the following requirements:
+Minimum requirements for specialist certification are established and approved by the Commission on Dietetic Registration.
+In order to be eligible to become a Board Certified Specialist in Sports Dietetics (CSSD) candidates must meet the following requirements:

 - Current Registered Dietitian (RD) status by the Commission on Dietetic Registration.

-- Maintenance of the RD status, for a minimum of two years from the original examination date (by the date of the specialty examination).
+- Maintenance of the RD status, for a minimum of two years from the original examination date.

-- Initial Certification: Documentation of 1,500 hours of specialty practice experience as an RD within the past five years (by the date the application is due).
+- Initial Certification: Documentation of 2,000 hours of sports dietetics practice experience as an RD within the past five years.

-- Recertification: Documentation of 1,000 hours of specialty practice experience as an RD within the past five years by the date the application is due (effective until July 2018).
+- Recertification: Documentation of 1,500 hours of sports dietetics practice experience as an RD within the past five years*.

 CDR Sports Dietetics Self-Assessment: CDR has launched an online “Assess and Learn: Sports Dietetics: Nutrition for Athletic Performance” self-assessment module.
 The module has been approved for 5 CPEUs.
 Link to CDR’s website: http://cdrnet.org/products/assess-learn-online-continuing-education-modules